 - Once hot, add the grapeseed oil.

 - Once the oil is hot, add the corn kernels and the salt.

 - Spread them out as evenly as possible on the surface of the pan and cover with the splatter screen.

 - Cook without touching for 2 minutes, then flip.
 Repeat 3 times until corn has cooked for ~8 minutes.

 - Transfer to a plate and enjoy!

-Ingredient – Before buying, check that your corn is ripe by removing the husk (also called “shucking”) around the top of the corn.
+Ingredients – Before buying, check that your corn is ripe by removing the husk (also called “shucking”) around the top of the corn.
 If the kernels are yellow and plump at the top, put it in your cart.
-If it’s missed kernels or the kennel are white/discolored, put the corn back in the pile.
+If the corn is missing kernels or the kernels are white/discolored, put the corn back in the pile.

 Step 1 – Don’t go crazy, just grab the easy strings.
 Your final product with taste great regardless.

 Step 2 – Why use a baking tray and not a cutting board?
 The rim on the baking tray will keep the kernels from spreading themselves all over your counter.

 Step 5 – The kernels should sizzle once they touch the pan.
 Start by placing a couple kernels in the pan and if you hear that beautiful sound, dump them all in.
 If you hear silence, wait another minute or two.